xiegeo/fensan/README.md

 From the protcol level, the only information that need to stay in plain text are dynamic content headers such as those stated above to aid in the efficient updating and caching of dynamic content.
 In actual usage, we sometimes want content to be public or private, which is mostly controlled by who is given decryption keys.

 The control of content is multilayered and should work independently.
-(TODO: details filling several articles)
+(TODO: details filling several articles: trade-offs between deduplication and privacy; pratical needs of removing illegal content; securing server communications; the default data encryption scheme; limiting the attack surface by requiring full keys for content accesses; limiting server logs; etc.)